SteadyCadence/api-docs/content/02-users.md

 `201` | The user was registered successfully.
 `400` | The is problem with the user data provided.

+***

-### Get the user account
+### Get the User Account

 ```endpoint
 GET /api/v1/account/
 ```
-Returns the account information for the user that is authenticated with the request.
+Returns the account information for the user authenticated with the request.

 **Request Payload**